Aseadd/Webpack-exercise/README.md

 # Webpack-exercise

-This project is the skeleton for a book management application.
+This project is the skeleton for Todo list Application

 ## 🧰 Built With